corrode/corrode.github.io/content/blog/expressions/index.md

 ## Conclusion

 Expressions are very powerful.
-It takes a bit of practice to get used to them, but once you get acquainted with them, they are a joy to work with.
+It takes a bit of practice to get acquainted with them, but they are a joy to use.
 You go from imperative code to a more declarative style, expressing the steps of computation without being overly verbose and using placeholder variables.

 When you try to refactor your code, keep expressions in mind.
 They tend to guide you towards more ergonomic Rust code.